-(5) Administration and Procedure.
-The administration and procedures of the court of appeals shall be as provided by rules issued by the supreme court.
-(6) Conflicts.
-The provisions of this section shall government to construct upon land owned by the state or its agencies, or to be acquired by the state building authority, buildings and appurtenant improvements which such state agencies or departments are hereby empowered to lease at reasonable rental rates from the Washington state building authority for terms up to seventy-five years with provisions for eventual vesting of title in the state or its agencies.
+Art.
+8, Sec.
+9. State Building Authority-The legislature is empowered notwithstanding any other provision in this Constitution, to provide for a state building authority in corporate and politic form which may contract with agencies or departments of the state government to construct upon land owned by the state or its agencies, or to be acquired by the state building authority, buildings and appurtenant improvements which such state agencies or departments are hereby empowered to lease at reasonable rental rates from the Washington state building authority for terms up to seventy-five years with provisions for eventual vesting of title in the state or its agencies.
 This section shall not be construed as authority to provide buildings through lease or otherwise to nongovernmental entities.
 The legislature may authorize the state building authority to borrow funds solely upon its own credit and to issue bonds or other evidences of indebtedness therefor to be repaid from its revenues and to secure the same by pledging its income or mortgaging its leaseholds.
 The provisions of sections 1 and 3 of this article shall not apply to indebtedness incurred pursuant to this section.
 (1967 S. J. R. No. 17.)
 AMENDMENT 51.
-Approved No-vember 5, 1968.
+Approved November 5, 1968.
 (This section which was adopted as Art.
 8, Sec.
 8 is herein renumbered Art.
 8, Sec.
 9 to avoid confusion with Amendment 45.)